Albania

 Weather Albania has a Mediterranean climate which can vary by region.
 Overall the country enjoys many days of sunshine with the coastal areas enjoying hot dry summers.
 Winters on the coast can be wet and mild where the alpine areas are cold and snowy.

 Social customs & quirks Albanians are friendly towards travellers and have a very hospitable culture.
-It is not uncommon to be invited for coffee or food by one of the friendly locals.
+It is not uncommon to be invited in for coffee or a meal by one of the friendly locals.

-Festivals & events The Korca Beer Festival takes place every August and a must do for beer lovers where you can sample locally produced and international beers.
-If you are visiting Albania in March there Dita e Veres is a celebration around the country marks the change from winter to spring where you can enjoy traditional food, dancing and celebrations.
+Festivals & events The Korca Beer Festival takes place every August and is a must do for beer lovers where you can sample locally produced and international beers.
+If you are visiting Albania in March, Dita e Veres is a celebration around the country marking the change from winter to spring where you can enjoy traditional food, dancing and celebrations.

-Health* Currently no compulsory health requirements to visit Chile.
+Health* Currently no compulsory health requirements to visit Albania.

 Notes *Please be aware that Health information is subject to change at any time and you should always double check these requirements at the time of booking and before travel.